codingcodax/codingcodax/README.md

 ## I'm a Developer, and Student!

--   🔭 I’m currently working on a Sayer Project!
+-   🔭 I’m currently working on my Blog!
--   🌱 I’m currently learning Node 🤣
+-   🌱 I’m currently learning NextJS 🤣
--   🥅 2020 Goals: Contribute more to Open Source projects
+-   🥅 2020 Goals: Contribute more to Open Source projects.
--   ⚡ Fun fact: I love to solve the rubik's cube
+-   ⚡ Fun fact: I love to solve the rubik's cube.

 ### Languages and Tools: